steipete/steipete.com/_posts/2021-01-27-supporting-both-tap-and-longpress-on-button-in-swiftui.md

 }
 ```

 While above works to detect a long press, by adding a gesture to the image, the button no longer fires.
-Alright, not quote what we want.
+Alright, not quite what we want.
+Let's move the gesture out of the label and to the button.

 ## Moving Things Around-Version

-Let's move the gesture out of the label and to the button.

 ```swift
 Button(action: {